dpiegdon/nordic-template/README.md

  * the Nordic Semi nrfx driver submodule
  * the ARM CMSIS submodule
- * CMSIS Configuration Wizard (included from the nRF5 SDK)
+ * included CMSIS Configuration Wizard (copied from the latest nRF5 SDK, upstream seems to be `https://sourceforge.net/p/cmsisconfig/activity/`)

 Cloning this project